Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Insights from Practical Case Study

-To inform the real-world policymakers' decisions, we obtained practical results with the PADP model over a Greater Boston Area case study described in Section \ref{S:case_study}.
 Section \ref{S:validation} confirms that our model yields interpretable outputs with prices in realistic ranges.
-An equity-oriented case study in Section \ref{S:equity} underlines the value of accurately capturing passenger preferences.
-Section \ref{S:value_added} demonstrates the value of cooperative pricing.
-All results are obtained with the SOS2-CD-MD-R approach and a 12-hour time limit.
+An equity-oriented case study in Section \ref{S:equity} shows the value of accurately capturing passenger preferences.
+Section \ref{S:value_added} demonstrates the value of cooperative pricing, {illustrating how transit agencies might negotiate alliance priorities with profit-oriented MOD operators.
+Appendix \ref{S:coalition} investigates coalition-forming behavior when there are multiple MOD operators.} All results over the Greater Boston Area case study are obtained with the SOS2-CD-MD-R approach and a 12-hour time limit.